-Working Youth Checklist Item Yes No Corrected/Notes Are youth assigned farm tasks or chores appropriate for their age and ability?
+Working Youth Checklist Item Yes No Corrected / Notes Are youth assigned farm tasks or chores appropriate for their age and ability?
 When a youth is working, is an adult providing adequate supervision, based on the youth's age/ability and the task?
 Does an adult train youth on how to do a task safely and demonstrate the task before having them attempt it?
 Do youth demonstrate safely performing a task 4-5 times before they are allowed to perform the task on their own?
 Are youth encouraged to ask questions when unsure about how to perform a task or address a hazard?
-Does an adult check the work area, ensure it is free from as many hazards as possible, and teach youth how to avoid/address any remaining hazards?
-Has the youth been taught safety strategies specific to COVID-19, including physical distancing, washing hands often while using soap and water, cleaning and disinfecting surfaces, and wearing gloves, cloth face masks (respirators when appropriate), and eye protection?
-Do youth wear appropriate protective equipment (gloves, hearing/eye protection, masks, etc.) when working?
+Does an adult check the work area, ensuring it is free from as many hazards as possible, and educate youth how to avoid/address any remaining hazards?
+Do youth wear appropriate personal protective equipment (gloves, hearing protection, etc.) when working?
 Does an adult ensure that ventilation systems are working properly and work areas are well ventilated before youth enter the building/area?
 Does an adult verify equipment is mechanically sound and safety features are in place (e.g. guards, shields, ROPS)?

 If working with animals, does an adult ensure the animals are free of disease/injury and keep youth away from unpredictable or dangerous animals?
-Are youth dressed appropriately to be working in the farm worksite (no loose clothing or clothes with strings, non-skid shoes/boots, hair tied back, face mask, etc.)?
-Are youth trained to recognize the signs of heat exhaustion and/or hypothermia and how to respond?
-Is drinking water available near the work area with a designated water bottle per person?
-Are the bathroom and handwashing facilities near the work area?
-Are they cleaned and disinfected often throughout the day?
+Are youth dressed appropriately to be working in the farm worksite (no loose clothing or clothes with strings, non-skid shoes/boots, hair tied back, etc.)?
+Are youth trained to recognize the signs of heat exhaustion and/or hypothermia, and how to respond?
+Are drinking water and bathroom/handwashing facilities available near the work area?
 Are frequent rest and stretch breaks provided for youth, and the youth trained to drink adequate amounts of water during their breaks (e.g. 1 quart per hour when working in hot conditions)?
 Are youth at least 16 years old who perform tasks involving dangerous or unpredictable animals (e.g. bull, boar, stud horse, sow w/ suckling pigs)? involving working from a ladder or scaffolding at higher heights?
-Are exceptionally dangerous tasks reserved for adults to perform (working in a manure pit, around flowing grain, with a chainsaw, with pesticides/dangerous chemicals, etc.)?
-Are youth trained to wash their hands, change their clothing, wash cloth face masks, and sanitize their PPE when finished working?
-Name of person completing safety check: Date co mpleted://
+Are exceptionally dangerous tasks reserved for adults to perform (working in a manure pit, around flowing grain, with a chain saw, with pesticides/dangerous chemicals, etc.)?
+Are youth trained to wash their hands and change their clothing when finished working?
+Name of person completing safety check: Date complet ted:/